CZ-NIC/knot/doc/man_kzonesign.rst

 -----------

 This utility reads the zone's zone file, signs the zone according to given configuration, and writes the signed zone file back.
+An alternative mode is DNSSEC validation of the given zone.
+The signing or validation can run in parallel if enabled in the configuration (see policy.signing-threads and zone.adjust-threads).

 Config options
 ..............